269-815-4150 sales@enventek.com

 Print

-This article will discuss what steps you should take if you suspect that one or more of your 5 blades are out of alignment.
-Maybe you have “Crashed” a blade or blades or maybe one of the blades has become misaligned overtime.
-This article will cover what do if this occurs.
-First let’s talk about a what a “crashed” blade is.
-Is crashed blade occurs when the Retro C’s carriage tries to move in, toward the stationary side while there is still lumber in the saw.
+This article will discuss the steps you should take if you suspect one or more of your blades are out of alignment.
+Maybe you have “crashed” a blade or blades into a board or maybe one of the blades has become misaligned over time (not common).
+This article will cover what to do if this occurs.
+First, let’s talk about what a “crashed” blade is, a “crashed” blade occurs when the Retro C’s carriage tries to move toward the stationary side while there is still lumber in the saw.
 When this happens one or more of the saw blades themselves can become damaged, break or bend.
-But more often than that, the entire head will move slightly on the motor mount that connects it to the frame.
+Often the end result is that the motor mount itself will move (the bolt holes are slotted for adjustment).

-Typically this is noticed by operators that say the saw is cutting boards to the wrong length.
-For example if a crash happens on blade 2 & 3.
+Typically this is noticed by operators and they complain that saw blade 3, for example, is cutting wood but saw blade 2 is either not cutting at all or cutting too much.
+For example, if a crash happens on blades 2 & 3.
 One of the heads will be forced out and will end up cutting the lumber long.
-Blade 1 and 4 will then cut off “more” (even though it isn’t more than it should be) of the lumber instead of just dusting the ends.
-This can effect the pivot points and be the cause for improper lumber cutting.
+Blades 1 and 4 will then cut off “more” (even though it isn’t more than it should be) of the lumber instead of just dusting the ends.
+This can affect the pivot points and can be the cause of lumber being cut at incorrect lengths/angles.

 • The first step is to check the alignment of the material feed arms as well as the alignment of the carriage itself.
 For more information on how to do that please follow these instructions.